unicode-org/message-format-wg/spec/syntax.md

 Whitespace in _text_, including tabs, spaces, and newlines is significant and MUST be preserved during formatting.

-Embedding a _pattern_ in curly brackets ensures that _messages_ can be embedded into various formats regardless of the container's whitespace trimming rules.
+When a _pattern_ is quoted by embedding the _pattern_ in curly brackets, the resulting _message_ can be embedded into various formats regardless of the container's whitespace trimming rules.
+Otherwise, care must be taken to ensure that pattern-significant whitespace is preserved.

 > **Example**
 > In a Java `.properties` file, the values `hello` and `hello2` both contain